UNICORE-EU/server-bundle/README-UPGRADE.txt

 For a list of new features, fixes etc, see the CHANGES.txt file.

-To update from UNICORE 8.0.x, the main step is to update the jar files.
+To update from UNICORE 8.x, the main step is to update the jar files.

-We also highly recommend to update the logging configurations (logging.properties, startup.properties) to log4j/2 syntax.
-You can use the example files in the distribution as starting points.

-The new version of the TSI requires Python3.
-If updating TSI files, make sure to use Python3 to run.

 ***
-***  Detailed update procedure from 8.0.x
+***  Detailed update procedure from 8.x
 ***

 As a first step and precaution, you should make backups of your